Manufacturing, Import, Export, Marketing, and Distribution of Cosmetics Products

 L’Oréal Israel is a subsidiary of the world’s leading cosmetics corporation, L’Oréal S.A.
 (International).
-The Company specializes in manufacturing, importing, exporting, distributing and marketing 19 international brands In Israel (described below).
-In 2018, L’Oréal Israel’s sales turnover totaled NIS 554 million, representing a growth of 7.7% compared to the previous year.
+The Company specializes in manufacturing, importing, exporting, distributing and marketing 21 international brands In Israel (described below).
+In 2020, L’Oréal Israel’s sales turnover totaled NIS 518 million, representing a decline of 6.5% compared to the previous year.
 L’Oréal Israel was acquired by the L’Oréal Group between the years 1994-1999, and nowadays, 93% of the shares are held by L’Oréal S.A.
 (International) and 7% are held by private investors, Gad and Dan Propper.
 In June 2015, Eli Sagiv was appointed CEO of L’Oréal Israel.

 L’Oréal Israel – French Chic and Quality in Israel

-In the luxury market, the Luxury Products Division markets skincare and perfume brands as well as brands of the top leading designers such as Lancôme, Giorgio Armani, Yves Saint Laurent, Kiehl’s, Cacharel, Ralph Lauren, Diesel, Paloma Picasso and Viktor & Rolf.
+In the luxury market, the Luxury Products Division markets skincare and perfume brands as well as brands of the top leading designers: Lancôme, Giorgio Armani, Yves Saint Laurent, Kiehl’s, Cacharel, Prada, Mugler, Azzaro, Ralph Lauren, Diesel, Paloma Picasso, and Viktor & Rolf.

-In the professional market, the Professional Products Division markets the L’Oréal Professionnel, Matrix and Kérastase brands to hair salons.
+In the professional market, the Professional Products Division markets the L’Oréal Professional and Kérastase brands to hair salons.
 As the partner of hair designers, the Professional Products Division offers innovative products and professional training at the L’Oréal Academy in Tel Aviv.

-The Active-Cosmetic Division markets the Vichy, CeraVe and La Roche-Posay brands, while working closely with the community of dermatologists and pharmacists.
-Furthermore, the Division offers the pharmacists professional knowledge and modern and updated visibility at the points of sale.
+The Active-Cosmetic Division markets the Vichy, CeraVe and La Roche-Posay brands while working closely with the community of dermatologists and pharmacists.
+Furthermore, the Division offers pharmacists professional knowledge and modern and updated visibility at the points of sale.

 Innovation and Beauty-Tech

 L’Oréal places research and innovation at the top of its strategic priorities.
-In 2018, the company employed nearly 4,000 scientists from different scientific disciplines in its global R&D. The company’s budget for research and development was € 914 million (an increase of 4.3% compared with the previous year).
-Every year, L’Oréal registers hundreds of patents; in 2018, more than 505 patents were registered for the development of products that respond to the needs and expectations of our consumers.
+In 2020, the company employed about 4,000 scientists from different scientific disciplines in its global R&D. The company’s 2020 R&D budget was € 964 million.
+Every year, L’Oréal registers hundreds of patents; in 2020, 500 patents were registered for the development of products that respond to the needs and expectations of our consumers.
 The company leads the global cosmetics and beauty market in the worlds of product innovation which meet the latest trends of its consumers.

 In addition, L’Oréal aims to lead the beauty-tech industry – identifying and implementing breakthrough technologies in the beauty industry – and invests considerable resources in this field.

-L’Oréal’s global sustainability program, Sharing Beauty With All, defines clear goals for the management of its social and environmental impacts throughout the world.
-L’Oréal Israel has a social vision, which is an integral part of its vision and business strategy: to set an example and inspire oth-er companies, and to be recognized by all our stakeholders (employees, consumers, customers, suppliers, communities, competitors, etc.) by vir-tue of our aspiration to conduct according to the highest social and envi-ronmental standards.
+L’Oréal’s global sustainability program, L’Oréal for the Future, defines clear goals for the management of its social and environmental impacts throughout the world.
+L’Oréal Israel has a social vision, which is an integral part of its vision and business strategy: to set an example and inspire other companies, and to be recognized by all our stakeholders (employees, consumers, customers, suppliers, communities, competitors, etc.) by virtue of our aspiration to conduct according to the highest social and environmental standards.

-L’Oréal Israel attributes great importance to proper corporate governance, and to the management of its economic, social and environmental im-pacts.
+L’Oréal Israel attributes great importance to proper corporate governance, and the management of its economic, social and environmental impacts.
 The Company pays strict attention to the quality and safety of its products, to integrating organizational culture which promotes diversity and inclusion, fair employment and appropriate working conditions (in the suppliers’ factories as well), to developing and enhancing its employees and to a responsible supply chain.
 L’Oréal also manages its environmental footprint meticulously and is widely recognized as one of the world’s most sustainable cosmetics companies.

-In line with the global strategy, L’Oréal Israel defined its Sense of Purpose in the field of promoting and empowering women on two main fields: Promoting women in science and technology and giving disadvantaged and vulnerable populations accessibility to employment in the professions of beauty, as well as providing support and assistance to needy popula-tions through beauty treatments.
+In line with the global strategy, L’Oréal Israel defined its social mission in the field of promoting and empowering women on two main fields: Promoting women in science and technology and giving disadvantaged and vulnerable populations accessibility to employment in the professions of beauty, as well as providing support and assistance to needy populations through beauty treatments.